LoopKit/loopdocs/docs/loop-3/add-pump.md

 DanaKit doesn't provide a heartbeat by default.

 Therefore, it is important to check if your CGM provides a heartbeat.
 If it does not, there are battery-intensive work-around methods for Dana pump.
-See [Dana Heartbeat Modes](../troubleshooting/dana-faq.md).
+See [Dana Heartbeat Modes](../troubleshooting/dana-faq.md#heartbeat-modes){: target="_blank" }.

 ## Medtrum Nano